stellar/slingshot/zkvm/spec/ZkVM.md

 1. When the channel is normally closed, it is not even revealed whether it was a payment channel at all.
 The channel contract looks like an ordinary output indistinguishable from others.
 2. When the channel is force-closed, it does not reveal the number of payments (sequence number) that went through it, nor the contest period which could be used to fingerprint participants with different settings.

-The overhead in the force-close case is 48 multipliers (two 24-bit rangeproofs) — a 37.5% performance overhead on top of 2 outputs which the channel has to create in any case.
+The overhead in the force-close case is 48 multipliers (two 24-bit rangeproofs) — a 37.5% performance overhead on top of 2 outputs which the channel has to create even in a normal-close case.
+There is no range proof for the re-locked value between `P1` and `P2`, as it's already known to be in range and it does no go through the `cloak`.

 ### Payment routing example